garyfleming/product-engineering/product-engineering.md

     * As we go through, I'm going to give you examples of failures, their causes, the results, and some ideas on how to appraoch things differently.
     * But I remind you that you can mostly tune out if you rememember to "Have more real conversations"

+^ The purpose of the examples is to explain the common anti-patterns and problems, the misalignments ^ We might intersperse the answers or not
+^ Come up with fun names
+^ Not convinced this is going to align to other stuff come back to it later

+* Example: Nathan and Linda
+    * Nathan
+        * engineering lead for large platform that supports other applications
+        * Quiet, calm, understated
+        * Focus on operational availability - making sure things keep running in a boring way.
+Boring is good.
+        * Measures success based on number of tickets closed.
+The more tickets closed, the happier.
+    * Linda
+        *

+^ ------------------ Come back to the above later

+* Multi-dimensional
+    * Can be misaligned in multiple ways at the same time, which can be challenging
+    * Positions
+        * Where each person sits on a particular issue
+    * Posture
+        * Where the product fits in the world
+            * Internal vs External
+            * Small company vs Enterprise
+    * Performance

+^ Less convinced by structure below
 * What I'm going to cover
     * Table of contents of stuff below this point
 * Anti patterns